Ireland

 • Colcannon - Mashed potato with kale, cabbage or wild garlic.

-Here are some recipe books and cook books for Irish food:
+Here are some recipe books and cookbooks for Irish food:

 Related Links: